Building skills for the digital economy through education, interaction & advocacy

 Education: We will explore how acquiring much needed digital skills can help previously disadvantaged communities participate in the digital economy.

-Interaction: We will show how participation in the digital economy will lead to interaction with the global trade community and, over time, inclusion in
+Interaction: We will show how participation in the digital economy will lead to interaction with the global trade community and, over time, inclusion in more traditional trade.

 Advocacy: The session will explore how the representation of the needs of MSMEs in LDCs to Governments and aid organisations underpins education and interaction.